The Washington brothers abroad

 Military and sea life

 Ten years before the Barbados trip, Lawrence, too, was on the cusp of manhood and about to undertake a dangerous sea voyage.
 In 1740 during the War of Jenkin's Ear, a conflict between England and Spain, 22-year-old Capt.
 Lawrence Washington cruised to the Indies.
-He was the newly appointed leader of the Virginia regiment of foot that was destined to serve under Adm.
+He was the newly appointed captain of a Virginia company destined to serve under Adm.
 Edward Vernon at Cartagena in March 1741.2 Undoubtedly, his 9-year-old brother back home wondered about Lawrence's adventures at sea.3 In a letter from Jamaica in May 1741 to their father, Lawrence alluded to his next "secret" mission: "some talk of the Havanna others Panama, some Cavera-Cruz but perhaps others more probably St Jago de Cuba."4 The very allure of foreign places may have inspired young George to consider a naval career.
 In fact, by 1746 Lawrence was encouraging the possibility, but George's mother, Mary Ball Washington, was dead set against it.
 His uncle, Joseph Ball, settled the matter: at sea "they will . . .
 Cut him & Slash him and use him like a Negro, or rather, like a Dog."5

 By the time George sailed to Barbados in 1751, he had likely heard his brother's tales and was braced for difficulty.